cozy/cozy-client-js/docs/README.md

 It returns a promise of a fetch `Response` object.
 This response object can be used to extract the information in the wanted form.

-- `id` is a string specying the identifier of the file
+- `id` is a string specifying the identifier of the file

 ```javascript
 const response = await cozy.files.downloadById("1234567")